NCEAS/metacat/docs/user/metacat/source/install.rst

 System requirements for running Metacat:

-* a server running an SQL92-compliant database (PostgreSQL_ recommended)
+* a server running PostgreSQL_ database
 * at least 512MB RAM
 * 200 MB disk space (Note: The amount of disk space required depends on the size of your RDBMS tablespace and the the size and number of documents stored.
 Metacat itself requires only about 140 MB of free space after installation).